 79.7% of our work was ranked in the highest categories of 4* or 3*, meaning our research outputs were ranked 5th in the UK.

-- Conceptions of femininity and Jewishness in modern German and Austrian culture
+- Constellations of Alterity: Conceptions of Femininity and Jewishness of Modern German and Austrian Culture

 - Aesthetic theory from the Enlightenment to the present

 - Intellectual and cultural transfer mediated through 18th and 19th century German-language literature

 - Islam and Orientalism in modern German culture

 - Rising nationalism and cosmopolitanism during the era of German Romanticism

 - Constructions of gender, nation, and race as part of capitalist modernity

 - Representations of National Socialism and World War II, and post-war memory cultures in East and West Germany